ykazky993-beep/jdii/README.md

 If you make code modifications such as thread limits, rates, etc., it is recommended to make reasonable modifications or use a fairly good device. ⚠️modifying threads, rates, etc. can take up a lot of RAM ⚠️

+2 file (dfp.py & dfpd.py) now it's blocked you can unblock it with deleted the triple quotes in nano mode or editor mode

 ## contact
 Gmail - ykazky993@gmail.com